 3- PayPal, GPay, and PayTM for the Millennials

-Google Pay (Tez), PayPal, and PayTM have transformed the way users make payments in stores.
-The cashless payment system enables quicker purchases and no-contact, no-counting-money payments across all stores, groceries, clinics, hospitals, restaurants, and you name it.
-You also get rewards in terms of money, cashback, and reward points on making payments via the apps.
+Google Pay, PayPal, and PayTM have transformed the way users make payments in stores.
+The cashless payment system enables quicker purchases and no-contact, no-counting-money payments across businesses such as stores, groceries, clinics, hospitals, and restaurants.
+In addition to that, users can also get rewards in terms of money, cashback, and reward points on making payments via the apps.

 4- British Airways Make Check-Ins Easier

-They can be extensively used in the travel industry.
+QR codes can be extensively used in the travel industry.
 British Airways started the trend by printing Check-in QR Codes on passengers’ boarding passes.
-This enables passengers to check in quickly via their mobile without having to wait in queues.
+This enables passengers to check-in quickly via their mobile without waiting in queues.

-- Traveling companies, guides, and resorts, and hotels can alternatively use QR Codes on tickets, boarding passes, and holiday brochures to provide useful information to passengers and guests.
-This could include a trip itinerary, schedule, places to visit, things to do, hotel addresses, and many other perks.
+- Traveling companies, guides, resorts, and hotels can alternatively use QR Codes on tickets, boarding passes, and holiday brochures to provide helpful information to passengers and guests.
+It could include a trip itinerary, schedule, places to visit, things to do, hotel addresses, and many other perks.

 5- IKEA’s Faster Check-Outs for Large Furniture